-The NSAF's Project Javelin Gold is at the start of its fourth year, with the 2013-14 schedule completed and with much more to come in 2014-15!
-The Project's elite athletes, having trained twice in Chapel Hill last October and December, at the U.S. Olympic Training Center in Chula Vista, CA in June and the IAAF Training Center in Kuortane, Finland in August, are primed to have outstanding 2015 campaigns.
+The NSAF's Project Javelin Gold is in its fourth year, 2014-15.
+We completed our 2013-14 schedule in August and started our new campaign with an outstanding clinic in East Stroudsburg, PA, Oct.
+16-19!
+The Project's returning elite athletes, having also trained twice in Chapel Hill last October and December, at the U.S. Olympic Training Center in Chula Vista, CA in June and the IAAF Training Center in Kuortane, Finland in August, are looking good as they prepare for the upcoming 2015 campaign.

 Our current athletes are some of the nation's most accomplished young high schoolers returning for the 2015 season.
 Tairyn Montgomery and Katelyn Gochenour finished their sophomore season ranked first and second in 2014 for U.S. preps.
 Many of the best U.S. javelinists of the past few years have participated in the Project, including 2013 Pan-American Junior and 2013 and 2014 USATF Junior champion Megan Glasmann and 2014 NCAA runner-up Avione Allgood.

 The ongoing goal of this project is to identify emerging elite youth and junior javelin talent and provide them with the best technical and training methods available, and to maximize their development to international level throwers in order represent the United States in Olympic/World Championship events.

 State-of-the-art coaching and training instruction is available to any coaches and athletes who attend the camps, in addition to the selected and sponsored throwers in this program.
 In a first-of-its-kind program in the U.S., Project Javelin Gold brings the top U.S. and Finnish javelin coaches together to provide a level of understanding and education about javelin technique and training never before available in the U.S.